 Treatment Options

-Current standard treatment options include infection control measures, routine supportive care, and medications including antiviral, monoclonal antibody, immunomodulator, and corticosteroid drugs
+Current standard treatment options include infection control measures, routine supportive care, and medications

 Infection control measures include isolation, source control, and transmission precautions r73

-- Health care personnel should wear N95 respirator or comparable (eg, FFP2, KN95), gown, gloves, and eye protection r73
+- Health care personnel should wear N95 respirator or comparable (eg, FFP2, KN95), gown, gloves, and eye protection

-- Appropriate testing (eg, blood cultures in those with severe or critical illness) and treatment for other pathogens (eg, influenza, malaria) should be administered in accordance with the severity of clinical disease, site of acquisition (hospital or community), epidemiologic risk factors, and local antimicrobial susceptibility patterns r7
+- Appropriate testing (eg, blood cultures in those with severe or critical illness) and treatment for other pathogens (eg, influenza, malaria) should be administered in accordance with the severity of clinical disease, site of acquisition (hospital or community), epidemiologic risk factors, and local antimicrobial susceptibility patterns r4

 - Evidence does not support routine use of antibiotics for all patients with COVID-19, especially in those with low suspicion of bacterial infection.
-If empiric coverage is begun, use antibiotic de-escalation protocols (eg, daily reassessment of need for antibiotics) when patient's clinical status has been stabilized and there is no evidence of bacterial coinfection r4r7
+If empiric coverage is begun, use antibiotic de-escalation protocols (eg, daily reassessment of need for antibiotics) when patient's clinical status has been stabilized and there is no evidence of bacterial coinfection r4r5

-- Patients on extracorporeal membrane oxygenation or continuous renal replacement therapy should have the same anticoagulation as patients on those therapies without COVID-19 r4
+- Patients on extracorporeal membrane oxygenation or continuous renal replacement therapy should have the same anticoagulation as patients on those therapies without COVID-19

-- WHO definitions for septic shock: r7
+- WHO definitions for septic shock: r4

 - Adults: suspected or confirmed infection; persistent hypotension despite volume resuscitation; vasopressors are needed to maintain mean arterial pressure at or above 65 mm Hg; and lactate level is 2 mmol/L or more